Destination 2013? China, Japan, BRICs and Med

 There's always a wild card, usually for the very brave.
 As speculation grows of a market-friendly replacement for ailing populist President Hugo Chavez, Venezuela's tiny stock market .IBC was the white-knuckle bet of 2012.

-If you could even get in there, and skirt the risk of nationalization or even police raids on currency brokers, it would have tripled your money in dollar terms since January.
+If you could even get in there, and skirt the risk of nationalisation or even police raids on currency brokers, it would have tripled your money in dollar terms since January.

-For the less adventurous traveler, local bourses in Turkey, Poland, Estonia and Germany made up the rest of this year's Top Five, with hefty dollar gains of 38-60 percent.
+For the less adventurous traveller, local bourses in Turkey, Poland, Estonia and Germany made up the rest of this year's Top Five, with hefty dollar gains of 38-60 percent.

 If you prefer MSCI's country benchmarks, Africa muscled its way onto the map with more than 50 percent gains in Kenya, Nigeria and Egypt.
 Electoral risk or the threat of political violence were clearly no deterrents this year.